Lwin-Naing/User-Manual-English-/Dataset Library.md

 # Dataset Library

-In Re: Earth, any external data that is imported will become a dataset.
-This is the internal data storage form of the system.
+All imported data is stored in Re:Earth as a dataset.
+For more information, see [Datasets].

 You can find the Dataset library here: Editor page —> Header menu —> Datasets